 Cannabis in Cuiabá: The Legal and Social Landscape

-Cuiabá, the capital of Mato Grosso, is known for its rich culture, tropical climate, and role as a gateway to the Pantanal wetlands.
 However, like in the rest of Brazil, cannabis remains a controversial and legally restricted substance.
-While there is an increasing global push for cannabis legalization, Brazil continues to enforce strict drug laws, affecting users and law enforcement dynamics in cities like Cuiabá.
+While there is an increasing global push for cannabis legalization, Brazil continues to enforce strict drug laws, affecting users and law enforcement dynamics in cities like Cuiabá on weed in Cuiaba.

 Where People Get Cannabis in Cuiabá